To set up your FormsIntel configuration for HubSpot, you need the following:

 Generate and Place the Script

 The final step of the process is to generate the FormsIntel script and place it on your website.
 Once you save your field mappings, you will see your form script.
-Even if you change your mappings, the script will not change - you do not need to update it.
-Each form configuration will have a unique script, however.
+If you are using conditional unhide, making changes will update this script and you will need to replace it on your website.
+Each form configuration will have a unique script.

 On a HubSpot landing page, simply place this script in the Footer HTML for the landing page where the form will be (Settings > Advanced).
 When using a form embedded on your own site, ask your website developer to add the script to the footer of the page where the form is.
 It is important that the script loads AFTER the form; since most sites load top-down, adding the script to the footer generally works well.